mattermost/docs/source/process/working-at-mattermost.rst

 a) Discuss with your manager the dates you plan to take off, and decide who will be your backup.

-b) For meetings you'll miss, message the chair with any status update.
+b) For meetings you'll miss, message the chair with any status updates.

-c) Post in the [Stand-up channel](https://pre-release.mattermost.com/private-core/channels/stand-up ) the dates you'll be away and who'll be your backup.
+c) Post in the `Stand-up channel <https://community.mattermost.com/private-core/channels/stand-up>`_ the dates you'll be away and who'll be your backup.

-d) Block off time in the shared [Mattermost Timeoff calendar](https://calendar.google.com/calendar/embed?src=mattermost.com_mg3nulgf6e70e50ohlq2rrkcnc%40group.calendar.google.com&ctz=America%2FLos_Angeles), so it's easy for the team to see who is going to be away.
+d) Block off time in the shared `Mattermost Timeoff calendar <https://calendar.google.com/calendar/embed?src=mattermost.com_mg3nulgf6e70e50ohlq2rrkcnc%40group.calendar.google.com&ctz=America%2FLos_Angeles>`_, so it's easy for the team to see who is going to be away.

 There is no limit to how much time-off you can take when your work is meeting or exceeding expectations.
 We strongly recommend a minimum of 2 weeks per year.